 This is a guest post by Alexis Croswell, Content Marketing Manager at Culture Amp.

 The concepts behind agile development have proven so successful, other teams, like HR, are starting to adopt the agile philosophy.

-Whereas agile software development was created as a way to meet the rapidly changing and complex demands of customers, agile HR is gaining traction as a way to meet the rapidly changing and complex demands of today’s workforce.
+You’ve likely seen some great articles on agile software development, which was created as a way to meet the rapidly changing and complex demands of customers.
+Similarly, agile HR is gaining traction as a way to meet the rapidly changing and complex demands of today’s workforce.

-Acting on employee feedback in an agile way
+How to act on employee feedback in an agile way

 Agile HR at Culture Amp